cheap-glitch/mazeru/README.md

 ### `merge(base: JsonValue, mixed: JsonValue, options?: MergeOptions): JsonValue`

 Merge `mixed` into `base`.

 If at least one of the passed value is a primitive, the return value will simply be `mixed`.

 If both  are arrays, the  return value will depend  on the `arrays`  option (see below for more infos).

-Finally, if both are objects, they will be merge recursively.
+Finally, if both are objects, they will be merged recursively.
 In the case of as conflict between two keys at the same level with the same name, the value of the key in `mixed` will always prevail.

 ### Options